Get Schooled

 • *Provisionally independent students do not need to invite contributors and will complete after their section.

-• Step 3: Contributors access their portion of the FAFSA by using their StudentAid.gov account.
+• Step 7: Contributors access their portion of the FAFSA by using their StudentAid.gov account.
 If your parents are married and filed taxes jointly, only one parent will need to do this part.
-If your parents did not file taxes jointly, they will both need to complete it.
+If your parents are married and did not file taxes jointly, they will both need to complete it.
+Check out this article for other scenarios!

 When can I start filling out my FAFSA?